justlaputa/justlaputa.github.com/source/_posts/2015-09-15-so-your-gitlab-is-slow.markdown

 ### How Gitlab handles Merge Request

-First, we can find Gitlab backend architecture from the [official document](http://doc.gitlab.com/ce/development/architecture.html#system-layout).
+You can find Gitlab backend architecture from the [official document](http://doc.gitlab.com/ce/development/architecture.html#system-layout).
 The key part happens in `gitlab-satellites`.

 If login to your Gitlab server, you can find two places which stores the git repository: